Historic Preservation Commission

 |* Appointed to fill an unexpired term.|

-Meetings: The Historic Preservation Commission meets the third Tuesday of each month at 5:30 p.m.
+Meetings: The Historic Preservation Commission meets the fourth Tuesday of each month at 5:30 PM.
 The meetings are open to the public and are held in the Council Chambers at City Hall.
 It is anticipated that appointed members will attend the majority of regular scheduled meetings and if unable to attend, will notify the chair in advance of the meeting.

 Interested in Serving: If you are interested in serving, it is suggested that you attend at least one meeting in order to have a better understanding of the function of the board.
 Appointed members of all citizen boards are required to atten Open Records Open Meetings training provided by the City Clerk.
 In addition, Historic Presevation Commission Board members are required to be full-time residents of the City of St. Marys for a continuous period in excess of one year and have a demonstrated special interest, experience or education in history, architecture or the preservation of historic resources.